thegreatfire/thegreatfire/_posts/2021-08-14-the-bram-bar.md

 title: The Bram Bar
 date: 14-08-2021
 live-date: 8pm, 28 August 2021
-address: The Bram Bar, The Brambletye Hotel, The Square, Forest Row, RH18 5EZ
+live-address: The Bram Bar, The Brambletye Hotel, The Square, Forest Row, RH18 5EZ
 ---

 We're looking forward to debuting our full electric set at The Bram Bar.